printers-for-people/catboat/docs/Measuring_Resonances.md

 Recommended shaper_type_y = mzv, shaper_freq_y = 36.8 Hz
 ```
 If you agree with the suggested parameters, you can execute `SAVE_CONFIG`
-now to save them and restart the Klipper.
+now to save them and restart the Kalico.
 Note that this will not update
 `max_accel` value in `[printer]` section.
 You should update it manually
 following the considerations in [Selecting max_accel](#selecting-max_accel)
 section.